mintpepper95/KnowledgeIsPower/Front End System Design/The Radio framework.md

-* Requirements exploration
+* Requirements exploration - 10%
 	Understanding the requirements thoroughly by asking clarifying questions.
 Functional ( features ) and non-functional requirments (qualities like performant, fast loading, cache, lazy loading), responsiveness ( UI adapt to different devices), good UI/UX etc.

+	Also good time to draw a simple mock up of the UI.

 * Architecture/High-level design
 	Key components of the product.
 For front end it can be a react architecture design.
+Discuss any design patterns we want to use.
+Explain how the data will work and how the different components will work together.

 * Data Model/Entities
 	Define core entities, and how they related to each other.
 What components they belong to

 * API
 	Define the interface between components.
+	Http methods for pulling and sending the data.

 * Optimisation and deep dive
+	Where we spend the majority of our time.

 ---